 - Falsely claim to be from Medicare to get their Medicare number or other personal information.

 - Ask them to confirm their Medicare or SSN so they can send them a new card.

 - Tell them that they have to pay for their new card and ask them to verify personal information.

 - Threaten to cancel their coverage if they don't share their information.

-Shirley's Helping Hands, LLC is a boutique home health care business, specializing in dementia, recuperative and respite care.
-We are your home health care professionals, serving clients six to one hundred years of age.
-Please call us for your home health care needs.
+Shirley's Helping Hands, LLC is a boutique home care business, specializing in companion/sitter, advocacy for the elderly and community resource.
+We are your home care professionals, serving clients six to one hundred years of age.
+Please call us for your home care needs.